dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 *   `sealed` types cannot be implemented, so it contradicts `interface`.
 *   `sealed` types cannot be mixed in outside of their library, so it contradicts `mixin` on a class. *It's useful to allow `sealed` on a mixin declaration because the mixin can be applied within the same library.
-But a class can already be used as a mixin within its own library even without the `mixin`, so allowing `sealed mixin class` adds nothing.*
-*   `interface` and `final` classes prevent the class from being used as a superclass but mixing in a mixin class also makes the class a superclass, so they contradict the `mixin` modifier. *An `interface mixin class M {}` would be prohibited from appearing in an `extends` clause but could still be in `extends Object with M` which has the exact same effect.*
+    A `sealed mixin class`  does not provide any significant extra functionality over a `sealed mixin`, you can replace `extends MixinClass` with `with Mixin`, so a `sealed mixin class` it’s not allowed.*
+*   `interface` and `final` classes would prevent a mixin class from being used as a superclass or mixin outside of its library. _Like for `sealed`, an `interface` or `final` `mixin class` is not allowed, and an `interface` or `final` `mixin` declaration is recommended instead._
 *   `mixin` as a modifier can obviously only be applied to a `class` declaration, which makes it also a `mixin` declaration.
 *   `mixin` as a modifier cannot be applied to a mixin-application `class`